olulesi/sei-project-4/README.md

 ## Challenges
 * *Team Git*: dealing with the conflicts when merging into the development branch was definitely a challenge that took time solve however with consistent communication Isaac and I were able to make sure no work was lost.
-* *Drag and Drop*: understanding the react beautiful dnd took time to get accustomed to in order to apply it to the project’s functionality requirement but thanks to using multiple resourcing it gave a solid understanding of applying it to this projects and future ones if needed.
+* *Drag and Drop*: understanding the react beautiful dnd took time to get accustomed to in order to apply it to the project’s functionality requirement but thanks to using multiple resourcing it gave a solid understanding of applying it to this project and future ones if needed.
 * *Time Frame*: working in the time frame with all the functionality provided on costanza took long days of consistentcy, being able to work with Isaac was extra helpful with his work ethic.
-* *Deployment*: solving the bugs post deployment.
+* *Deployment*: solving the bugs post deployment as well as configuring a database to run on a live server.

 ## Wins
-* *Working as a Pair*: Being able to work with a Isaac was a joy learning from him as well as rising up to his standards definitely brought the best out of me and resulted in a well done 4th project
+* *Working as a Pair*: Being able to work with a Isaac was a joy.
+Learning from him as well as rising up to his standards definitely brought the best out of me and resulted in a well done 4th project.
 * *Functionality of the App*: Costanza is a complete product where the application can be used for real project planning similar to Trello.
 Being able to add professional functionality to our website was a big win for me

 ## What I Learned
 * How to build a full stack application in another way to MERN
 * Understanding of react dnd and react beautiful dnd
-* Deeper understandingof React Hooks
+* Deeper understanding of React Hooks with the navBar functionality

 ## Future Features
 * Drag and Drop functionality on the columns
+* Spinners on all pages